informational alert

 NE 33rd Drive Pump Station Upgrades Project

-Construction is expected to begin in Fall 2025.
-Work will be completed by Summer 2027.
+Construction is expected to begin in late Summer 2026.
+Work will be completed by Fall 2028.

-Environmental Services is constructing a project to remodel and expand the NE 33rd Drive Pump Station in the Sunderland district.
+Environmental Services has constructed a project to remodel and expand the NE 33rd Drive Pump Station in the Sunderland district.
 Upgrades to the 50-year-old pump station will enhance equipment, increase system capacity, and protect public health and the environment from overflow and sewage leakage.

 Lower Northwest Sewer Capacity Project